vuejs/apollo/packages/docs/caching/cache-updates.md

 `)
 ```

-After this mutation runs, any `useQuery` that reads `Todo:<id>` updates without extra wiring.
+After this mutation runs, any query that reads `Todo:<id>` updates without extra wiring.
 This handles most "edit existing entity" cases for free.

 The cache cannot infer: